-- Gravity boots often referred to as anti-gravity boots or inversion boots, are a form of inversion equipment that allows you to decompress your spine, and alleviate back pain.
+Gravity boots are often referred to as anti-gravity boots or inversion boots.
+They are a form of inversion equipment that allows you to decompress your spine, and alleviate back pain.

 Gravity boots are sturdy ankle boots, which are hooked onto a pull-up bar, which enables you to hang upside down by your feet.